MariiaSkybaIntel/Space-flight-mini-game/README.md

 DKThievery.vlw font must be installed;

-Minim lirary must be installed in Processing to play audio files;
+Minim library must be installed in Processing to play audio files;

 <b>GAME LOGIC</b>

 Control the spaceship with the right and left keys.

+You've got three lives.
+The goal is to reach maximum possible speed.

 Avoid collisions with asteroids.
 The faster you travel the faster they appear.

-You've got three lives.
-The goal is to reach maximum possible speed.

 Your record will be displayed on screen after no more lives are left.
 ![Capture1](https://github.com/mindskai27/Space-flight-mini-game/blob/master/Capture1.JPG)